Climate Data in CEDA Archives

 The Climatic Research Unit at the University of East Anglia CRU data is an extremely popular high resolution gridded observational climate record.
 The CRU TS (time-series) data provide month-by-month variations in climate over the last century and the CRU CY data consists of country averages at a monthly, seasonal and annual frequency.
 The CRU JRA (Japanese reanalysis) data are 6-hourly, land surface, gridded time series of ten meteorological variables.
 Variables within these datasets include cloud cover, diurnal temperature range, frost day frequency, precipitation, daily mean temperature, monthly average daily maximum temperature, vapour pressure, Potential Evapo-transpiration and wet day frequency.

 The Met Office Hadley Centre (MOHC) provides a number of observational climate records that are available from CEDA including the Central England Temperature ( CET) record, the Hadley Centre Global sea-Ice coverage and Sea Surface Temperature (HadISST1.1) and a gridded dataset of global historical surface temperature anomalies (HadCRUT4) to name a few.
+The Met Office HadUK-Grid collection provides gridded surface data derived from a range of observations inputs.
 A full list of available datasets can be found here: MOHC climate observational data.

 Climate Model Data